 The Seven Lamps of Civilisation

-How do we enhance civilisation in the United Kingdom?
+How do we advance civilisation in the United Kingdom?

 Never has there been a more pressing need to examine constructive strategies to transform and rebalance Social Order in Britain – Society, Education, Justice, Welfare, Life and Death, Art and Technology, and the Earth.